glpsch/se_project_aroundtheus/README.md

-Hi Sebastián!
-Thanks for the review.
-I got a bit carried away with restructuring validation code, but hopefully all the issues you highlighted are solved now

 # Around The U.S. — Interactive Photo Gallery

 This is a front-end study project that implements an interactive photo gallery where users can explore and manage cards representing different travel destinations around the U.S.